 -Custom built 4×4 cedar bed (or any size your heart desires)

 -Guide for planting and maintaining a garden

-I will keep you posted on how this new venture goes, but I hope you found this tutorial helpful!
+I hope you found this tutorial helpful!
 If you happen to be handy, or know someone who is, then definitely put this beautiful cedar bed together.
 It only takes a few hours, and your labor should last for years.
 Have a great week and happy gardening!